Lampe2020/L2DB/SPEC.md

 <!-- Footnotes: -->

 [^1] The "version" in this case refers to a float with the whole-number part being the major version and the decimal part being the minor version.
+Any subversions of those may not introduce breaking changes so they can be omitted.
 [^2] I chose the largest type available to keep the spec simple, implementations may choose to "compress" them if their value fits into smaller types or simply a smaller type is needed.